Private Student Loans vs. Federal Student Loans: What's the Difference?

 - Schools have various processes to apply for a Parent PLUS Loan, but many use the application here.

-- The current interest rate for a Parent PLUS Loan is 5.3%.
+- You can find the current interest rate for a Parent PLUS Loan here.

-- There is a loan origination fee on the PLUS Loan of 4.236% that is deducted from the loan amount before the loan funds are placed in the student's account.
+- There is a loan origination fee on the PLUS Loan that is deducted from the loan amount before the loan funds are placed in the student's account.
+You can find the current fee here.

 Private Student Loans